VishnuCheruvakkara/ChatUp/README.md

 # ChatUp
-ChatUp is a full-stack chat communication application developed as part of a machine test.
+ChatUp is a full-stack chat communication application.
 It uses Django for the backend, React for the frontend, and WebSockets for real-time communication.

 <p align="center">
   <img src="./assets/chatUPHome.jpg" alt="ChatUp home page" width="100%" style="border-radius: 16px;" />